dmhenaopa/holberton-system_engineering-devops/0x00-shell_basics/README.md

+## :pencil2:
-A short description of each script:
+Here a short description of each script:
 + 0-current_working_directory: Prints the absolute path name of the current working directory.
+Usage
 + 1-listit: Display the contents list of your current directory.
 + 2-bring_me_home: Changes the working directory to the users home directory.
 + 3-listfiles: Display current directory contents in a long format.